silverbulletmd/silverbullet/docs/Authentication.md

 references:
 - bin/silverbullet/src/config.rs
 - bin/silverbullet/src/server.rs
+- server/src/multi/users.rs
+- server/src/multi/access.rs
 ---

-To be secure it is recommended you enable authentication.
-Here are the options.
+How you authenticate depends on how the server is running (see [[Space Manager#Boot modes]]):

+* **Accounts (the default).** A fresh install manages people through named accounts in `users.json` and controls who can reach each space.
+This is the recommended setup — see [[#Accounts]].
+* **Single-space mode.** One folder served as one space, authenticated by a single set of environment-variable credentials — see [[#Single-space mode]].
+* **No authentication.** A single-space server with no credentials set is open to anyone who can reach it.

-# Default: no authentication
+# Accounts
-Out of the box, SilverBullet runs **unauthenticated** — anyone who can reach the server’s port can read and write your entire space.
-There are no built-in default credentials.
-This is intentional: for `localhost` use it’s the simplest possible setup.
-As soon as your server is reachable from anywhere else, you need to turn authentication on yourself.
+When the server runs in the default [[Space Manager|multi-space]] mode, authentication is account-based:

+* Every person has an **account** (username + password).
+* Each [[Space]] is either **public** (no login) or requires login, and lists the **members** allowed in.
+Admins can reach every space and the admin UI.
+* Accounts, spaces, and access are all managed in the `/.spaces` surface, which every account can open (admins additionally get the Users tab and space create/edit screens).
+* When no space is bound to `/`, the server root provides an account-facing index of the spaces available to the current user.

-# Single-user authentication
+# Single-space mode
-SilverBullet’s built-in auth is a single set of credentials, set via the `SB_USER` environment variable in `username:password` form.
-There is intentionally no notion of multiple users or signup flow — a SilverBullet [[Space]] is a personal space.
+[[Space Manager#Single-space mode|Single-space mode]] serves one folder as one space, authenticated the classic way: a single set of credentials set via the `SB_USER` environment variable in `username:password` form.

-If you need multi-user style access control (different people, SSO, MFA, …), put SilverBullet behind an [[Authentication Proxy]] (Authelia, Authentik, Cloudflare Access, etc.) and let that handle identity.

-For running many separately-authenticated spaces from one server, see [[Multi-Space Mode]].

-# Enabling authentication
+## Enabling authentication
 Set `SB_USER` when starting the server.
 For the [[Install/Binary]]:

 ```shell